 Records for eligibility of upperclassmen status are updated at the beginning of each semester.
-The entire campus is subject to this curfew except for "come and go" traffic of upperclassmen living in the apartments.
+The entire campus is subject to this curfew except for "come and go" traffic of upperclassmen living in the apartments or in Eckman Hall.
 No one is allowed to loiter on campus during curfew hours.